drewgrif/nvim/README.md

 # 🧠 JustAGuy Linux Neovim Config

-> Minimal, fast, and intuitive Neovim setup for the user - not a programmer.
+> Minimal, fast, and intuitive Neovim setup.

-This is my personal Neovim configuration, designed for speed and simplicity without sacrificing power.
-It's built with a Lua-first mindset and includes everything needed to without an LSP (since I really don't need one).
+This is my personal Neovim configuration, built for speed and simplicity.
+No LSPs.
+I intentionally keep it lightweight by avoiding Language Server Protocol integrations.
+It’s tuned for users who prefer a distraction-free editing experience, enhanced by plugins for navigation, visuals, and productivity — but without the overhead of full-blown IDE features.

 ---

 ## ✨ Features

 - ⚡ Fast startup using lazy.nvim
-- 🧠 Treesitter for beautiful, context-aware syntax highlighting
+- 🧠 Treesitter for smart syntax highlighting
-- 🔍 Telescope for fuzzy finding anything
+- 🔍 Telescope for fuzzy finding everything
-- 🎨 GitHub-inspired colorscheme with `github_dark_default`
+- 🎨 GitHub-inspired theme (`github_dark_default`)
-- 🧭 Intuitive keybinds with which-key
+- 🧭 Intuitive keybindings
-- 📦 Easy to extend and modify
+- 📦 Minimal, modular, and extendable

 ---